-The Head teacher Joanna Redfern has overall responsibility for Anti-Bullying at our school.
+The Executive Head teachers Joanna Redfern/ Lynette Hardwick have overall responsibility for Anti-Bullying at our school.
 They are responsible for appointing an Anti-Bullying Coordinator and liaising with the Governing body, parents/carers, the Local Authority, and outside agencies when appropriate.

-The Anti-Bullying Coordinator Tracy Gibbs and is responsible for:
+The Anti-Bullying Coordinator: Tracy Gibbs is responsible for: